OREJAH/nd00333-capstone/README.md

 Model Deployment

+After training a model using Automated ML, the next thing is to deploy the best model as a webservice and test the model endpoint.

 TODO: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 Screen Recording